openebs/website/website/src/blogs/2018-12-07-openebs-0-8-release-allows-you-to-snapshot-and-clone-cstor-volumes.md

 - What is a typical lifespan of a Storage Volume in the Cloud Native Environments?
 - What is the max (or average) capacity of Volumes in Kubernetes?
 - A slightly more involved question is around the nature of the Cloud Native Applications and what it means to the storage features like replication.
-In other words, do applications really require a storage that does replication.
-Or do they just need Local PVs.
+In other words, do applications really require a storage that does replication?.
+Or do they just need Local PVs?.

 What was most surprising (or not) is that users don’t always wait on releases.
 They also tend to pick up the master builds, if it contains what they need!
 The above diagram depicts the Kubernetes clusters that used the OpenEBS master build before its release.